 Ceramic Arts Daily's pottery video archive contains demonstrations of techniques.

 Chipstone (on Art Babble) provides videos associated with exhibitions at the Milwaukee Art Museum, such as "Close Looking - American Furniture" in which the curator explains the concept behind the reinstallation of the furniture gallery.
+Also provided are a rich collection of videos focusing on makers, objects and tools.

 Colonial Williamsburg's Archive Video collection includes videos on the trades of the cabinetmaker and cooper, as well as videos associated with their Southern Furniture exhibit.